samus-io/tablab-steps/steps/SRs048u9bX4uCLe85EjLKUEvjlHnqHUPRfF/en/README.md

 * Preflight requests are only triggered for cross-origin `XMLHttpRequest` or `fetch()` requests, not for traditional CSRF payloads that use HTML forms.

-### How preflight requests effect on CSRF exploitation
+### How preflight requests affect CSRF exploitation

 * If the server **does not include** `Access-Control-Allow-Origin` for the attacker's domain in the preflight response, the browser **blocks the actual request**.
 This prevents the malicious site from sending unauthorized cross-origin requests on behalf of the victim.
 * Some CSRF exploits may attempt to use `PUT`, `PATCH`, or `DELETE` requests to modify sensitive user data.
 Since these methods **trigger a preflight request**, the attacker cannot bypass **CORS restrictions** unless the server explicitly allows the request.